Networking

 Note

 Starting October 7, 2024, Databricks will charge customers for networking costs incurred from serverless compute resources connecting to external resources.
-Over the next few months, we’ll gradually transition to billing based on compute type.
-This might initially lower your bill.
+Over the next few months, serverless network billing will roll out in phases, which might result in gradual billing changes.
 For more information on billing, see Databricks pricing.

 Databricks architecture overview